mike182uk/cart/README.md

 The state is restored when ``CartManager::init()`` is called.

-##Not Using The Cart Manager
+##Setup: Not Using The Cart Manager

-This section will guide you through using the cart **without** the cart manager.
+This section will guide you through setting up the cart **without** the cart manager.

 You can use the cart component without having to use the cart manager.
 You may want to do this for simpler setups where you do not need all the bells and whistles of the cart manager.
 The drawbacks to not using the cart manager are: